PCE at the DC

 How Can We Assist You?

-Members of the Planning and Community Environment (PCE) Department work at the City’s Development Center (the DC) to assist in the design and development process.
-The PCE staff members at the DC are committed to helping the development community, property owners and residents to understand the process and application requirements for planning entitlements, which precede the building permit process.
+Members of the Planning & Development Services (PDS) Department work at the City’s Development Center (the DC) to assist in the design and development process.
+The PDS staff members at the DC are committed to helping the development community, property owners and residents to understand the process and application requirements for planning entitlements, which precede the building permit process.
 We are available to discuss the review and approval processes, and planning application requirements.

 What We Do